-Days 1 - 20: There is no coinsurance, copayment or deductible.

-Days 21 - 100: \$188 copayment per day.

-Smoking and tobacco use cessation (counseling to stop smoking or tobacco use)

-If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
-Each counseling attempt includes up to four face-to-face visits.

-If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
+What you must pay when you get these Services that are covered for you services Smoking and tobacco use cessation (counseling to stop smoking or There is no coinsurance, tobacco use) copayment, or If you use tobacco, but do not have signs or symptoms of tobacco-related deductible for the disease: We cover two counseling quit attempts within a 12-month period Medicare-covered as a preventive service with no cost to you.
+Each counseling attempt smoking and tobacco includes up to four face-to-face visits. use cessation If you use tobacco and have been diagnosed with a tobacco-related disease preventive benefits. or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.

-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

-Supervised Exercise Therapy (SET)

-SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
+Supervised Exercise Therapy (SET) \$25 copay for each Medicare-covered SET is covered for members who have symptomatic peripheral artery supervised exercise disease (PAD). therapy visit.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.

-The SET program must:

-- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

-SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

-\$30 copay for each Medicare-covered supervised exercise therapy visit.

-Services that are covered for you What you must pay when you get these services Urgently needed services Urgently needed services are provided to treat a non- emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed services may be furnished by network providers or by out-of- network providers when network providers are temporarily unavailable or inaccessible.
-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in- network. \$20 copay for each Medicare-covered urgently needed care visit.
-Alterwood Advantage Choice Plus does not cover urgently needed care if you receive the care outside of the United States and its territories (American Samoa, Guam, Northern Mariana Islands, Puerto Rico, U.S. Virgin Islands).
+Services that are covered for you What you must pay when you get these services Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but, given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
+Examples of urgently needed services that the plan must cover out of network are i) you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
+Services must be immediately needed and medically necessary.
+If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider then your plan will cover the urgently needed services from a provider out-of-network.
+Alterwood Advantage Choice Plus does not cover urgently needed care if you receive the care outside of the United States and its territories (American Samoa, Guam, Northern Mariana Islands, Puerto Rico, U.S. Virgin Islands). \$20 copay for each Medicare-covered urgently needed care visit.

-🍑 Vision care
+Vision care